Welcome to GFWC-Battle Ground

 To comply with school district policy only certified service dogs are allowed.

 History?
-Starting as a small bazaar of 12 tables in the basement of the old Odd Fellows Hall in 1967, the event has over the years grown in size and prestige.
+Starting as a small bazaar of 12 booths in the basement of the old Odd Fellows Hall in 1967, the event has over the years grown in size and prestige.
 It is currently one of the largest non-commercial bazaars in Southwest Washington.
 The quality of the merchandise offered to the public is superb.
-The bazaar supports only vendors who live in Clark County, Washington.

-How does the club make the money?
-The club rents the gym complex from the Battle Ground School District, arranges rental of tables from a party supply company, then rents out spaces (with or without tables) to artisan vendors.
-Vendors pay NO percentage to the club.
-There is no requirement to donate toward any raffles.
-The club also shows a profit from the snack bar.
-Most of the profits from the bazaar are poured back into community service projects.
+How does the club make money from the bazaar?
+The club rents the gym complex from the Battle Ground School District then rents individual spaces to vendors.
+Vendors pay NO percentage of their sales to the club.

-How much do vendors pay?
-Rental prices are according to the amount of space and location within the gyms.
-Currently, spaces rent from $60 and up.
+How much rent do vendors pay?
+Rental prices depend on the size and location in the gym.
+Currently, they run from $60 and up.

 Notes to Prospective Bazaar Vendors

 A much asked question from prospective vendors is, “Will there be room for me at the next Ladybug Bazaar?”
-The answer is usually “no,” but vendors can sign up to be on a waiting list.
-With no bazaar for two years, the list has slimmed down.
+The answer right now is “no,” but vendors can ask to be on a wait lists, for example, "jewelry wait list" or "pet accessories wait list."

 The 2023 Ladybug Bazaar gave shoppers an opportunity to bid on this colorful oversized throw.

-Vendors have the option to renew their contracts for spaces next year and many do.
+Vendors have the option to renew their contracts for spaces in next year's bazaar and many do.
 In this photo are Contracts chairman RuthAnne and bazaar general chairman Gloria.

 Both ladies have met challenges in organizing the bazaar this year after transitioning from the Covid years.